Things to do in The Rocks

 The Big Dig at the YHA

-Just around the corner is the Sydney Harbour YHA, one the best hostels in Australia (and with probably one of the best hostel views in the world).
+Just around the corner is the Sydney Harbour YHA, one of the best hostels in Australia (and probably one of the best hostel views in the world).
 The hostel is actually elevated a large archaeological site that covers much of the block.

 The excavations here have found foundations from the early years of Sydney, including 30 homes and shops from as far back as 1795.